 The Strong’s historians, curators, librarians, and other staff offer insights into and anecdotes about the critical role of play in human development and the ways in which toys, dolls, games, and video games reflect cultural history.
-Learn even more about the museum’s archival materials, books, catalogs, and other ephemera through its Tumblr page.

 Play Stuff Blog

 Parents understand the importance of having a trick up their sleeves to distract and entertain within a moment’s notice.
 When I had to bring my toddler to a solemn family affair, I knew just what to slip into my pocket—a Matchbox car.
 It didn’t require power, it was quiet, and it was inexpensive.
 On November 7, 2019, Matchbox cars rolled into their place of honor in The Strong’s National Toy Hall of Fame.

 It all began in a bombed-out pub, The Rifleman, in Tottenham, a district of North London, England.
 English die casters Leslie Smith and Rodney Smith (unrelated) founded Lesney Products in 1947 to produce industrial parts and, along with partner Jack Odell, began making small die-cast toys to fill slack demand during wintertime.
 In 1952, Odell was inspired by a rule at his daughter’s school that permitted students to only bring toys that fit inside a matchbox.
 Story goes that his daughter had the mischievous habit of taking spiders to school in a matchbox.
 Odell scaled down Lesney’s road roller toy, tucked it into a matchbox, and sent his daughter to school with it instead.
 The Matchbox car was born.